 In recent years, there have been many efforts to reorganize or restructure transportation programs and local agency responsibilities.
-OCTA will continue to monitor policies that would significantly affect the way in which it operates, with a focus on the following principles:
+OCTA will continue to monitor policies that would significantly affect the way in which it operates, with a focus on maintaining local control and continued partnerships in order to advocate for the following principles:

-- Support preserving the role of county transportation commissions, as consistent with existing law, in the administration of transportation programs; - b) Oppose proposals that reduce the rights and responsibilities of county transportation commissions in planning, funding, and delivering transportation programs; - c) Oppose policies that unnecessarily subject projects to additional reviews and project selection approvals that could adversely affect delivery timelines and processes; - d) Support partnerships with alternative mobility providers that allow for adequate information sharing while also respecting the planning efforts of local agencies; - e) Support efforts to increase the flexibility of funds used for motorist service programs.
+- Support preserving the role of county transportation commissions, as consistent with existing law, in the administration of transportation programs; - b) Oppose proposals that reduce the rights and responsibilities of county transportation

+- commissions in planning, funding, and delivering transportation programs; - Oppose policies that unnecessarily subject projects to additional reviews and project selection approvals that could adversely affect delivery timelines and processes; - d) Support partnerships with alternative mobility providers that allow for adequate information sharing while also respecting the planning efforts of local agencies; - e) Support efforts to increase the flexibility of funds used for motorist service programs.

 VIII.
-91 EXPRESS LANES/ MANAGED LANES
+TOLLED & MANAGED LANES

-OCTA's commitment to continuously improve mobility in Orange County is reflected through a dynamic involvement in such innovative highway endeavors as the ownership of the 91 Express Lanes, a ten-mile managed lane facility on State Route 91 (SR-91), extending from State Route 55 to the Orange/Riverside County line.
-Since its purchase in 2003, the 91 Express Lanes has provided drivers an alternative mobility option between Orange and Riverside counties, while also allowing for investment in multimodal improvements throughout the SR-91 corridor.
+OCTA's commitment to continuously improve mobility in Orange County is reflected through a dynamic involvement in such innovative highway endeavors, including both the ownership of the 91 Express Lanes, a ten-mile toll facility on State Route 91, extending from State Route 55 to the Orange/Riverside County line, and the 405 Express Lanes, which will operate two lanes in each direction from State Route 73 to the Interstate 605.

 As transportation demands continue to increase, innovative tools must be available to ensure transportation infrastructure projects continue to be built in a reliable, prompt, and efficient manner.
 OCTA took advantage of one such tool by securing a \$629 million federal loan to supplement state and local funds on the I-405 Improvement Project.
 The loan, obtained through the Transportation Infrastructure Finance and Innovation Act (TIFIA), will save taxpayers approximately \$300 million in the decades to come.
-As the TIFIA loan illustrates, OCTA is committed to improving mobility for Orange County residents using the innovative tools and approaches that are allowing transportation agencies to stretch their dollars further than ever before.